nikitasilaparasetty/Quick-and-Easy-Technical-Analysis-Project-for-Beginners/README.md

 # Quick-and-Easy-Technical-Analysis-Project-for-Beginners
-Summary: Develop a simple project to understand the behavior of stocks with the help of exploratory data analysis and Yahoo Finance data.
+*Summary: Create a simple project to understand the behavior of stocks with the help of exploratory data analysis and Yahoo Finance data.*

+NOTE: This project is designed for beginners to get a foothold in using exploratory data analysis to identify trends and develop conclusions.
+This is not to be considered as an accurate measure of optimality for real world stock trading.

 Project Background: